Listed buildings are nationally recognised as being architecturally or historically important; they fall into three categories:

 Provide information about a listed building

-You can add additional information regarding listed buildings and structures via the Enriching the List project run by Historic England.
+Add information regarding a listed building or structure via the Enriching the List project, from Historic England.